 With that being said, let’s start the SDS100 review!

 - Li-Ion Battery

 - PC Programming

-The Uniden SDS100 is a digital handheld scanner equipped with an LCD display.
+The Uniden SDS100 is a digital handheld scanner that features an LCD display with customizable color.
 It feels short but has a thick handgrip that’s molded to the device.
-It’s rubber trim around the bottom areas, and the handgrip feels slicker than previous models, giving it more durability.
+It’s rubber trim around the bottom areas, and we like that the handgrip feels slicker than previous models, giving it much more durability.